Prefixes¶

 A prefix can be assigned to an RIR to track which RIR has granted your organization permission to use the specified IP space on the public Internet.

-fields were added, migrating data from the removed Aggregate
+The date_allocated and rir fields were added, migrating data from the removed Aggregate model.

 Prefix and IP Address Hierarchy¶